MahmoodElsaayed/odin-recipes/README.md

 # odin-recipes
-A super simple HTML website to flaunt some mouthwatering recipes.
+A super simple HTML and CSS website to flaunt some mouthwatering recipes.